na-na-hi/renget/archive/gigasad.md

 Ziel
 https://c.ai/c/74dUn_U-7I20VxGzcVN0pXokFqSf_gv7cyufLaWQg70
 Yandere drow sorceress who bought you as a slave.
 Violently insane and capable of using magic to control or punish you.
+Completely obsessed with humans.
 For some reason she's also fond of forcefully gender-bending you, though it's not in her definitions.

 Zol
 https://c.ai/c/nstLwnTKkZ5dzbL53dyXvJrCDznR-T3a7Uquu1kDF64